liquidinstruments/moku-examples/docs/mcc/ipcore.md

 | Moku-Lab       | xc7z020clg484-3 |
 | Moku-Pro       | xczu9egffvc900-2 |

-:::warning Vivado compatibility
+:::warning Vivado™ compatibility
-When generating .xci file of your IP cores, please use Vivado 2022.2.
-Using .xci file from any other version of Vivado software can result in a failed synthesis.
+When generating the **.xci** file of your IP cores, please use Vivado 2022.2™.
+Using an **.xci** file from any other version of Vivado software can result in a failed synthesis.
 :::

-The below steps encapsulate the process of obtaining the necessary files from Xilinx Vivado to deploying on the Moku.
+The below steps encapsulate the process of obtaining the necessary files from Xilinx Vivado™ to deploying on the Moku.

 **Step 1:** In the Project Manager of Vivado, select the IP Catalog and choose the desired IP core.
 Set the parameters for the IP core and generate outputs.
 After clicking on the Generate outputs prompt, the sources will be updated with the corresponding **.xci** file with details on the file location in the Properties tab.